William2399/cse15l-lab-reports/index.md

    Make sure you replace the *zz* with the letters at the end of your course-specific account.

-5. For first times connecting to the server, you may receive a message that reads in part "The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established ...
+5. Often times if this is your first time connecting to the server, you may receive a message that reads in part "The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established ...
 Are you sure you want to continue connecting (yes/no/[fingerprint])?

    Procced to type in **yes** and enter your account's password. *Please note that your password won't be visable when you type it.
 Make sure you type in your password without any mistakes!*

-6. The terminal should now be connected remotely to another computer.
+6. The terminal should be connected remotely to another computer.

 ![](remote_server.png)

 ## Run Some Commands

-Attempt to run some terminal commands on your personal computer and the remote computer.
-This will help to build familiarity with operating on the terminal and provide the opportunity for you to experience what it is like to work on and operate within a remote server.
+Attempt to run some terminal commands.
+This will help to build familiarity with operating on the terminal.

 1. Commands are you to try:

-* cd (Change Directory): Changecurrent directory
+    * cd: Change directory
-* ls (Listing Directory): List current directory
+    * ls: List directory
-* touch (Create File): Create file
+    * touch: Create file
-* open (Open File): Open file
+    * open: Open file
-* cp (Copy File): Copy file to specificed directory
+    * cp: Copy file to specificed directory
-* rm (Remove File): Delete file
+    * rm: Delete file
-* mkdir (Create Directory): Create directory
+    * mkdir: Create directory
-* rmdir (Remove Empty Directory): Delete empty directory
+    * rmdir: Delete empty directory
-* rm -R (Remove Non-Empty Directory): Delete non-empty directory
+    * rm -R: Delete non-empty directory

 2. To exit from the remote computer, simply type in the command **exit**.

+3. Now, try to run these commmands again on your personal computer once you unconnected from the remote server.